 8GGB.
-This reverts the recent nerf it got.
+This reverts the nerf it got two patches ago.
 The old Redeemer was fun and balanced, the new one is unnecessarily weak.

 7GG.
 I don't think Aegis serves as as strong an incentive to get tech as I'd like to see.
 Mathematically speaking, Aegis is less efficient than Polywall, which I think is kinda silly since green is the color that is supposed to have the best soak according to Elyot, not to mention Polywall doubles as an absorber.